soot-oss/SootUp/docs/getting-started.md

             project.getIdentifierFactory().getClassType("example.HelloWorld");
     ```

-Once we have a `ClassType` which identifies the `HelloWorld` class, we can use it to retrieve the corresponding `SootClass` object from the `view` as shown below.
+Once we have a `ClassType` that identifies the `HelloWorld` class, we can use it to retrieve the corresponding `SootClass` object from the `view` as shown below:

 !!! example "Retrieving a SootClass"